 Non-infectious diseases are:

-The treatment for each group is different.
+The treatment and management for each group is different.
 So, the cause of lameness at your neighbours’ is not necessarily the one you are dealing with.

 4. Use the Hoof-fit Gel on trimming day to brush on every back foot